Taking Back Control

 We remain hugely appreciative of anyone who bought our work, from no matter whom and under what guise; we owe you the courtesy of correcting any misunderstandings about the authors' identity.
 Should you be one of those collectors that owns an older work but does not have an updated certificate of authenticity, we can provide a replacement on request.

 For enquiries about our current projects, please visit our main site (hipkissart.com) for a list of our galleries.
 However, should you be interested in older pieces or have one you wish to sell, do get in touch via the Contact link at the top.
-Our aim is to create an exclusive list of prospective buyers and sellers, but we can also offer small works via this site.
+Our aim is to create an exclusive list of prospective buyers and sellers.

 To read more about our early years and the misclassification, you'll find a blog post here.